 But saying that these beings don’t have an objective reality in this material plane is not the same as saying they are not real.
 It would be a mistake to write these off as mere hallucinations of the mind.
 Like my friend who had an elf jump into the back of his head, there are countless examples of people’s lives being changed by beings from other planes.
 We can’t forget the time when the pink light came out of Philip K. Dick‘s radio and informed him that his son was going to die.
 If he was a strict materialist and thought he was hallucinating, he would not have been able to convince the doctors to run tests on his seemingly-healthy son, thus saving his life from a rare and deadly disease.
 My own encounters with non-physical entities have only deepened my faith, offered me healing, and left me more self-secure with a heightened trust in life.

-It’s common knowledge amongst all faith, mystical, spiritual, folk and indigenous traditions that there are beings who exist without physical bodies.
+It’s common knowledge amongst all faith, mystical, spiritual, folk and Indigenous traditions that there are beings who exist without physical bodies.
 Some of these beings can help us on our spiritual journeys, alter our physical world and provide us with inspiration, insight and even physical healing.
 When we have a clear map of consciousness, we can interact with them in a way that furthers our own spiritual evolution.

 The subtle realms run on a different set of rules than our physical world.
 Intuition becomes more important than fact.
 Fact lives on this objective plane.
 Here we can run tests, seek agreement, and come to an understanding of the physical laws of the universe.
 But the subtle planes run on a kind of dream logic.
 Just as dreams are much more fluid than this physical world, dream logic morphs and flows.
-The metaphorical meaning of symbols and archetypes displaces hard logic; insight displaces cause and effect.
+The metaphorical meaning of symbols displaces hard logic; insight supersedes cause and effect.

 To complicate matters more, this insight has to be filtered through our own personal subjectivity, prey to all of the biases and false perceptions of the human condition.
 Sometimes we will get insight that resonates, and we feel that we should follow it.
 Sometimes we will only discover later that what we thought was pure inspiration was really tainted with ego desire.
 But a proper map, along with the help of wise guides, can help.